Understanding Predictive Analytics and Its Applications

 5. Marketing

-- Segmenting customers for targeted campaigns.
+- Customer Segmentation: Grouping customers based on behavior and preferences for targeted campaigns.

-6. Transportation and Logistics
+6. Energy and Utilities

 Challenges in Implementing Predictive Analytics